-Source: Gary Freeze, unpublished dissertation, UNC-CH, and information supplied by the Charles A. Cannon Memorial Library.Back to Top
+Source: Gary Freeze, unpublished dissertation, University of North Carolina at Chapel Hill, and information supplied by the Charles A. Cannon Memorial Library.Back to Top

-A volume containing acts of incorporation, records of stocks and property, and minutes of meetings of the board of directors and general stockholders of the Concord Steam Cotton Factory; and two related items, 1839-1861.
-Also included is a typed carbon copy of minutes of stockholders' meetings, 1879-1902, of the Odell Manufacturing Company.Back to Top
+The collection contains an 1856 letter to stockholders, acts of incorporation, records of stocks and property, minutes of meetings of the board of directors and general stockholders for the Concord Steam Cotton Factory, minutes of stockholders' meetings for the Odell Manufacturing Company, and related items.Back to Top

 Processed by: Benjamin H. Trask, January 1987; Roslyn Holdzkom, October 1988